No Love for Valentine’s Day in the East

 Legend two: Very similar to the first except that this Valentine is from Terni, Italy.
 He was also beheaded by the emperor for marrying young couples in love.

 Legend three: Valentine, also a priest, helped Christians escape Roman prisons and was killed for his aid.
-He supposedly fell in love with a young girl who is thought to be the daughter of his jailer and who visited him while he was imprisoned.
+He supposedly fell in love with a girl who is thought to be the daughter of his jailer and who visited him while he was imprisoned.
 Before dying, he wrote a letter to his love, signing it “From your Valentine.”
+This Valentine was sentenced to death and died on February 14 in the year 273.

 Today, we think of the holiday as just a fun and romantic time of the year to show someone they are loved.
-It has morphed from a celebration of spring planting from the pagan days to the commercial industry it is today.
 At least in Western culture.
-But for Muslims and those who practice the Islamic faith, the seemingly innocent holiday has a much more important implication.
+But for Muslims and those who practice the Islamic faith, the holiday is seen in a different way.